rench/homebridge-smarthome/README.md

 1. Open Aqara gateway's settings, enable [local network protocol](https://github.com/louisZL/lumi-gateway-local-api).
 Please follow the steps in this thread: http://bbs.xiaomi.cn/t-13198850.
 It's in Chinese so you might need a translator to read it.
 2. To control the devices, put gateway's MAC address (lower case without colon) and password to ~/.homebridge/config.json.
+3. How to get device ip and token? see [miio](https://github.com/aholstenson/miio/blob/master/docs/protocol.md).
 ```
 {
   "bridge": {